 The Cathedral of the Blessed Sacrament in Barbadoes Street is regarded as one of the finest examples of church architecture in Australasia.
 This page profiles the architect and the construction of the Cathedral, and provides links to further reading.

 Following the earthquakes of 2010 and February 2011, the Cathedral was severely damaged.
-There has been considerable heritage deconstruction.
-The Catholic Diocese of Christchurch has more information.
+Its demolition began in 2020.

 About the architect

 Francis William Petre (1847-1918) designed the Cathedral.
 It is based on old Roman basilicas, but is neo-classical in style and derived from eighteenth-century French examples.
 It has often been compared to Saint Paul’s Cathedral in London but is not, as is sometimes claimed, a smaller replica.

 Petre specialised in church design, and there are examples of his work in Dunedin (St Joseph’s), Oamaru (St Patrick’s), Waimate (St Patrick’s), Wellington (Sacred Heart) and Invercargill (St Mary’s).
 One of the first New Zealand-born architects to achieve widespread recognition, Petre was also a founding member of the New Zealand Institute of Architects.

 The removal of the Roman Catholic Pro-Cathedral, from its present site, in order to make room for the new cathedral, which it has been decided to build, was a task of no light order.
 The building, which was 108 ft. by 86 ft. and was a substantially-built structure, weighing 250 tons, had to be removed a distance of 400 ft.
 On its side it faces Ferry Road.
 Three large traction engines were used, and the operations were under the direction of Messrs Collins and Harman, architects, the work being done by Mr Swanston, the contractor.